joshbegley/nyt-latest/README.md

 `The Cardinals want to return to being perennial contenders, and Bloom is willing to make difficult decisions now to better ensure that.`\
 https://nytimes.com/athletic/6837553/2025/11/25/st-louis-cardinals-sonny-gray-trade-direction/

-**CJ McCollum's 27-point first half sparks Wizards' red-hot start vs. Hawks**\
+**CJ McCollum's 27-point first half sparks Wizards' win vs. Hawks**\
-`McCollum made his first five 3-pointers and seven of eight attempts from long distance to help Washington open a 22-point halftime lead.`\
+`McCollum finished a season-high 46 points to help Washington beat Atlanta.`\
 https://nytimes.com/athletic/6838481/2025/11/25/cj-mccollum-stats-first-half-wizards-hawks/

 **The Red Sox like Sonny Gray's strikeout potential, but can he be a No. 2 starter?**\